jremes-foss/kube-ngircd/README.md

 ### Acess from Outside Cluster

-In order to connect to the server from outside the cluster, you need to expose the deployment.
+In order to connect to the server from outside the cluster, you need to expose the service.

 ```bash
 kubectl -n ngircd expose deployment ngircd --port=6667 --target-port=6667 --type=NodePort --name=ngircd-svc